Laurance T. DuBose: Interwar period

 DuBose was subsequently transferred to New York Shipbuilding Corporation in Camden, New Jersey, where he conducted duty in connection with fitting out of destroyer USS Kane.
-The Kane was commissioned in June 1920 and DuBose assumed duty as her Executive officer.
+The Kane was commissioned in June 1920 and DuBose assumed duty as her executive officer.
 He then participated in her shakedown cruise to Gibraltar, Brest, Copenhagen, Gdańsk, and the Gulf of Riga.

 After relief works in Turkish waters near Constantinople, DuBose was ordered back to the United States and assumed command of destroyer USS Lansdale in August 1921.
 His vessel served with the Mine Force, Atlantic Fleet and practiced laying mines off the New England and Virginia coasts until late October that year.
-DuBose then conducted same kind of operations off Culebra, Puerto Rico, before he was appointed Aide on the staff of Mine Squadron One under Captain William D. Leahy in April 1922.
+DuBose then conducted same kind of operations off Culebra, Puerto Rico, before he was appointed aide on the staff of Mine Squadron One under Captain William D. Leahy in April 1922.

 DuBose spent following months aboard Leahy's flagship USS Shawmut, operating along the East Coast of the United States and later also in the Caribbean.
-He was ordered back to Washington, D.C. in July 1923 and assigned to the Administrative Division of the Bureau of Aeronautics under Rear Admiral William A. Moffett.
+He was ordered back to Washington, D.C., in July 1923 and assigned to the Administrative Division of the Bureau of Aeronautics under Rear Admiral William A. Moffett.

 In July 1926, DuBose assumed duty as a Navigator of light cruiser USS Richmond under Captain Alfred Wilkinson Johnson.
-The Richmond served as flagship of Commander, light cruiser division, Rear admiral Thomas P. Magruder and DuBose participated in the exercises in Hawaiian waters and then in the patrolling near Shanghai, China.
+The Richmond served as flagship of commander, light cruiser division, Rear Admiral Thomas P. Magruder and DuBose participated in the exercises in Hawaiian waters and then in the patrolling near Shanghai, China.

-DuBose was ordered back to the Naval Academy at Annapolis in May 1929 and served as an Instructor in the Department of Seamanship and Flight Tactics until June 1932, when he assumed command of destroyer USS Schenck operating with the Destroyer, Scouting Force in the Atlantic and the Caribbean.
-He completed his tour abord Schenck in June 1934 and returned to the Naval Academy as an Instructor in the Department of Economics and Government.
-DuBose was promoted to Commander on April 1, 1934.
+DuBose was ordered back to the Naval Academy at Annapolis in May 1929 and served as an instructor in the Department of Seamanship and Flight Tactics until June 1932, when he assumed command of destroyer USS Schenck operating with the Destroyer, Scouting Force in the Atlantic and the Caribbean.
+He completed his tour aboard Schenck in June 1934 and returned to the Naval Academy as an instructor in the Department of Economics and Government.
+DuBose was promoted to commander on April 1, 1934.

-In July 1937, DuBose was ordered to the New York Navy Yard for duty in connection with fitting out of light cruiser USS Brooklyn and upon her commissioning on September 30, 1937, he assumed duty as her Executive officer to ship's captain William W. Smith.
+In July 1937, DuBose was ordered to the New York Navy Yard for duty in connection with fitting out of light cruiser USS Brooklyn and upon her commissioning on September 30, 1937, he assumed duty as her executive officer to ship's captain William W. Smith.
 He participated in her shakedown cruise to Guantanamo Bay, Cuba, and then in the patrols with Atlantic Fleet.

-DuBose was ordered to the Naval War College in Newport, Rhode Island in July 1939 and completed the Senior course one year later.
-He was promoted to Captain on July 1, 1940 and remained on the staff of the college under Rear admiral Edward C. Kalbfus.
+DuBose was ordered to the Naval War College in Newport, Rhode Island, in July 1939 and completed the Senior course one year later.
+He was promoted to captain on July 1, 1940, and remained on the staff of the college under Rear Admiral Edward C. Kalbfus.